SyrDim/MarblesOnStreamLeaderboardParser/README.md

 ## How to use <br/>

-1. In Marbles On Stream create a new session with any name or use an existing one.
+1. In Marbles On Stream, go to leaderboard, select local and create a new session with any name or use an existing one.

-2. In settings, check "use custom points" and assign 1st place 3 points, 2nd place 2 points and 3rd place 1 point.
+2. Go to settings, check "use custom points" and assign 1st place 3 points, 2nd place 2 points and 3rd place 1 point.
 (Make sure "Participation Points" is 0)

+Example below:

+❮img src="custompointsettings.png"❯

 3. After that there should a .sav file in "AppData\Local\MarblesOnStream\Saved\SaveGames\Sessions" with the name of the session that you made.